Tohoma/yah/README.md

 dog:int is 5                                                var dog = 5;
 cat:String is "furry"                                       var cat = "furry";
-cat is 10                                                   // Produces a compile-time error
+cat be 10                                                   // Produces a compile-time error

 // Example use of constants
 swag dog is 2                                              const dog = 2;
-dog is 3                                                   // Produces a compile-time error
+dog be 3                                                   // Produces a compile-time error

 ```
 ### Strings